 2. People want to interact with people, not document management systems.

 My concern with traditional document management systems was I didn’t think people would use them.
-I realized the user adoption value in Communifire’s social media interface.
+I realized the user adoption value in Axero’s social media interface.
 Without the interactive components, most people would rather just ask management for the document they need.
 Communifire combines document management with social media and community.
 I found its Facebook-like interface really attractive.
 I thought it would be more engaging for our personnel, many of whom are 20 to 30 years of age.

 3. Departments, unite!